freqtrade/freqtrade/docs/configuration.md

     ``` bash
     freqtrade trade --config user_data/config.json <...>
     ```

-    The 2nd file should only specify what you intend to override.
-    If a key is in more than one of the configurations, then the "last specified configuration" wins (in the above example, `config-private.json`).

-    For one-off commands, you can also use the below syntax by specifying multiple "--config" parameters.

-    ``` bash
-    freqtrade trade --config user_data/config.json --config user_data/config-private.json <...>
-    ```

-    This is equivalent to the example above - but `config-private.json` is specified as cli argument.

 ???
 Note "config collision handling"
     If the same configuration setting takes place in both `config.json` and `config-import.json`, then the parent configuration wins.